Coboundaries and eigenvalues of finitary S-adic systems: Preliminaries

-This directive sequence is introduced by Durand in ~\cite{Durand:00b} to produce a finitary {\em strongly primitive} constant-length directive sequence whose associated shift $(X_ {\boldsymbol{\sigma}},T)$ is minimal, {\em not linearly recurrent} and has linear subword complexity\footnote{ The {\em subword complexity} of a subshift $(X,T)$ is the function $ n \mapsto p_X(n)$ that counts the number of words of length $n$ that belong to its language.}. \end{myexp}
+This directive sequence is introduced by Durand in ~\cite{Durand:00b} to produce a finitary {\em strongly primitive} constant-length directive sequence whose associated shift $(X_ {\boldsymbol{\sigma}},T)$ is minimal, {\em not linearly recurrent}, and hence aperiodic, and has linear subword complexity\footnote{ The {\em subword complexity} of a subshift $(X,T)$ is the function $ n \mapsto p_X(n)$ that counts the number of words of length $n$ that belong to its language.}.
+This directive sequence is also recognizable, applying Theorem \ref{c:rec} to the aperiodic shift $(X_ {\boldsymbol{\sigma}},T)$.
+To see this, note that $\sigma$ is left-permutative, and $\tau$ is rotationally conjugate to a left-permutative substitution: its middle column contains all letters, and its first column consists of one letter.